sophiehn/MySuperBots/2. AzureAwesomeBot/README.md

 *namespace AzureAwesomeBot{.....}*

 ## Exercise 2: Test and understand the new functionalities
-Now let's see what we did:
+Now let's test the changes:

 - **Debug** the Bot locally from Visual Studio

 ![](http://i292.photobucket.com/albums/mm38/iCe-quEen99/bot30.png)

-- **Start the Emulator**and **send a message** to the Bot.
+- **Start the Emulator** and **send a message** to the Bot.
 It should respond with two messages and an attachment as below:

 ![](http://i292.photobucket.com/albums/mm38/iCe-quEen99/bot28.png)